Andrei-Mardale/expressionParser/README.md

 The input should follow the rules described in the statement.
 It may contain semantic errors which the program will detect and announce.

 #Output
-The programm will output 3 files:
+The program will output 3 files:
 * the expression tree
 * the semantic analysis, and if the expression passes this test
 * the final results of the given expression